Advantages to Using TLS 1.3

 Differences Between TLS 1.2 and TLS 1.3

-This protocol was defined in an Internet Draft in April of 2017.
+This protocol was defined in RFC 8446 in August, 2018.
 TLS 1.3 contains improved security and speed.
 The major differences include:

 - The list of supported symmetric algorithms has been pruned of all legacy algorithms.
 The remaining algorithms all use Authenticated Encryption with Associated Data (AEAD) algorithms.